-- [2] The Respondent (Commission) decided that the Applicant (Claimant) was disentitled from receiving Employment Insurance (EI) regular benefits from September 27, 2020 through to April 30, 2021, because she was not available for work while attending school full-time.
+- [2] The Respondent (Commission) decided that the Applicant (Claimant) was disentitled from receiving Employment Insurance (EI) regular benefits from January 7, 2021 through to March 17, 2021 and from September 8, 2021, because she was not available for work while attending school full-time.
 Upon reconsideration, the Commission maintained its initial decision.
-The Claimant appealed the reconsideration decision to the General Division. - [3] The General Division found that the Claimant did not demonstrate a sincere desire to go back to work and that she did not make enough efforts to find a suitable job.
+The Claimant appealed the reconsideration decision to the General Division. - [3] The General Division found that the Claimant did not demonstrate a sincere desire to go back to work and did not make enough efforts to find a suitable job.
 It found that the Claimant set personal conditions that might have unduly limited her chances of going back to work.
-The General Division concluded that she was not available for work under the law. - [4] The Claimant now seeks leave to appeal of the General Division's decision to the Appeal Division.
-The Claimant submits that the General Division made several errors of fact. - [5] I must decide whether there is some reviewable error of the General Division upon which the appeal might succeed. - [6] I am refusing leave to appeal because the Claimant's appeal has no reasonable chance of success.
+The General Division concluded that she was not available for work under the law from

+January 7, 2021 through to March 17, 2021 and from September 8, 2021. - [4] The Claimant now seeks leave to appeal of the General Division's decision to the Appeal Division.
+The Claimant submits that she was never asked to provide evidence of her job search and the General Division held it against her in dismissing her appeal.
+She puts forward that on December 3, 2020, a representative told her that she could still qualify for benefits if she was returning to school.
+She submits that there is no confirmation in the General Division decision that she was a full-time student from January 7, 2021 to March 17, 2021. - [5] I must decide whether there is some reviewable error of the General Division upon which the appeal might succeed. - [6] I am refusing leave to appeal because the Claimant's appeal has no reasonable chance of success.